-LETTER OF AGREEMENT 00.00-19-365 Child Welfare Caseload (DHS)
+LETTER OF AGREEMENT 00.00-19-365 Child Welfare Caseload (ODHS)

-This Letter of Agreement is entered into between the Department of Human Services, acting through its Department of Administrative Services (DAS) and SEIU Local 503, OPEU (Union).
+This Letter of Agreement is entered into between the Oregon Department of Human Services, acting through its Department of Administrative Services (DAS) and SEIU Local 503, OPEU (Union).

 The Agency is committed to working with employees on managing caseloads that are above the workload model.
-Employees who have a caseload above the workload model may request assistance from their supervisor to explore viable options to manage the workload.
+Employees who are managing caseloads above the workload model shall receive assistance from their supervisor to explore viable options to manage the workload.
+Supervisors shall provide the employee assistance in establishing or adjusting priorities in order to carry out their work assignment.
+Such assistance will be provided regularly while the employee is assigned a caseload above the workload model.